Bienvenidos a CienciaPR, una red de recursos para todos los interesados en las ciencias y en Puerto Rico.

 In these days we have knowledge a mouse-click away.
 We have the power to understand most of the diseases that we could have, their pathology, their treatments, and their cure.
 Yes, cure.
 However we don’t.
 We have decided to let others choose for us treatments that do only that: treat.
 We treat our symptoms to feel better but not much more.
 Millions of people are trapped in their own bodies.
 What can be worse than your own body attacking you?
 You can’t go anywhere!
 However, you can learn to heal.

-What qualifies me for this MS?
+What qualifies me as a talented scientists?
 My academic, professional, and scientific experiences, which began in the 2004.
 That fall, I started working in the lab of Dr. Sandra Peña de Ortiz through the MBRS-RISE fellowship program at the University of Puerto Rico, Rio Piedras (UPR-RP).
 There, we studied the cellular and molecular aspects of cognition.
 Two years later, in 2006, I co-authored a publication for “The Journal of Neuroscience” titled “An Inhibitor of DNA Recombination Processes Blocks Memory Consolidation, but not Reconsolidation, in Context Fear Conditioning”.
-In this publication, I contributed by determining whether the lack of memory was due to the inhibition of DNA recombination or to neurotoxicity using several techniques that includes mice handling, context fear conditioning, cryosection, immunohistochemistry, Thionin staining, Tunel assays, photomicroscopy, histology, and stereology.
-As a MBRS-RISE fellow, I had the opportunity to present my work at three science meetings: the Molecular and Cellular Cognition Society (MCCS) Conference, the Society for Neuroscience (SFN) Conference, and the Annual Biomedical Research Conference for Minority Students (ABRCMS).
+In this publication, I contributed by determining whether the lack of memory was due to the inhibition of DNA recombination or to neurotoxicity.
+As a MBRS-RISE fellow, I had the opportunity to present my work at three scientific meetings: The Molecular and Cellular Cognition Society (MCCS) Conference, the Society for Neuroscience (SFN) Conference, and the Annual Biomedical Research Conference for Minority Students (ABRCMS).

 During the summers of 2007 and 2008 (in the 2007 as an Amgen fellow, and in the 2008 as a Leadership Alliance fellow), I participated in the Stanford Summer Research Program (SSRP).
 I worked in Dr. William Mobley’s lab under the mentorship of Dr. Ahmad Salehi at the Department of Neurology and Neurological Sciences in the Stanford University Medical School.
-In Dr. William Mobley’s lab, I used several techniques including mice handling, perfusion, cryosection, immunohistochemistry, immunofluorescence, photomicroscopy, histology, stereology, and antibody search.
 Results from the research I performed in Dr. William Mobley’s lab suggest that mental retardation, like that encountered in Down Syndrome patients, could be due to a failure in the unilateral system of the hippocampus and on the norepinephrinergic system.
 This work is part of a publication that I co-authored in Science Translational Medicine, titled “Restoration of Norepinephrine-Modulated Contextual Memory in a Mouse Model of Down Syndrome”.

-In the 2007, I was not only awarded with the Minority Access to Research Careers (MARC) fellowship, but also I received the Biotechnology Mentorship Initiative to Develop Scientist (BIOMINDS) fellowship from Amgen.
-As a MARC fellow I presented my work again at the SFN conference and at ABRCMS these last two years.
-The fellowships mentioned above had not only provided me these remarkable experiences, but they have offered a variety of seminars, courses, and opportunities to meet with representatives from various graduate schools.
+In 2007, I was not only awarded with the Minority Access to Research Careers (MARC) fellowship, but also, I received the Biotechnology Mentorship Initiative to Develop Scientist (BIOMINDS) fellowship from Amgen.
+As a MARC fellow I presented my work again at the SFN conference and at ABRCMS the following two years.
+The fellowships mentioned above had not only provided me these remarkable experiences, but they have offered the opportunity to assist and presents in local and national seminars, scientific meetings, abroad training, and much more.

 I finished my undergraduate thesis titled “The Role of DNA Recombination Processes on Hippocampal Synaptic Plasticity and on Remote Memory”.
-This project involves mice handling, context fear conditioning, as well as perfusions, cryosection, Timm staining, photomicroscopy, histology and stereology, which are crucial to studying synaptogenesis.
 This research helped to establish DNA recombination as a molecular mechanism involved in structural synaptic plasticity for consolidation of important and long-lasting memories.
 As a side project for the BIOMINDS fellowship, I started a new project titled “Identifying Genes Potentially Regulated in the Hippocampus by DNA Recombination”.
-This project also involved context fear conditioning and perfusion, in addition it involved gene validation, primer designing and real time PCR.
 This research helped to elucidate the role of some target genes in memory consolidation and DNA recombination.

 These grants covered my first three years of doctoral studies until May 2012.
 I applied for several grants to continue my graduate studies but none of them were granted to me.
 Since my only income was my graduate stipend, which ended, I had to take time off college to work.
 I spent a whole year working in different places; one of them was the Caribbean Cytopathologic Center of Puerto Rico.
 There I worked as a Pathologist’s Assistant in a temporary position applying techniques learned during all my years as a research assistant.
 I couldn’t keep the position because they needed someone with a degree in Pathology.
 This was the first time that I thought about pursuing a degree in Pathology, but it was impossible in Puerto Rico.

-I want to demonstrate to the world that being a minority, being a woman, and being a mother is not an obstacle to be the best I can be in the field that I love.
-I am in love with research.
-I am someone persistent, responsible, bilingual, and well trained in scientific research techniques.
-As a Puerto Rican (Hispanic/Latino), as a bilingual woman, as a loving mother, and as the first member of her entire family to pursue an advanced career, I am giving to my graduate program the diversity needed to demonstrate that there’s NO obstacle in life for pursuing your dreams.
+I’m certainly not a typical scientist.
+I don’t have a 3.5+ GPA, I have a huge gap in my studies, I’m in my 30’s, I’m a mother and wife… Nonetheless, I want to demonstrate to the world that there’s NO obstacle to be the best you can be in the field that you love.
+I'm a scientist who is in love with research.
+Someone who is persistent, responsible, fully bilingual, and well trained in scientific research techniques.
+As a Puerto Rican (Hispanic/Latino), as a bilingual woman, as a loving mother, and as the first member of her entire family to pursue an advanced career, I give to any industry the diversity needed to demonstrate that there’s NO obstacle in life for pursuing your dreams.

 Recursos relacionados a publicaciones científicas